General Medical Council: Shipman inquiry

 The GMC was most heavily criticised by Dame Janet Smith as part of her inquiry into the issues arising from the case of Dr Harold Shipman.
-"Expediency," says Dame Janet, "replaced principle."
+"Expediency," says Smith, "replaced principle."
 Dame Janet maintained that the GMC failed to deal properly with Fitness to Practise (FTP) cases, particularly involving established and respected doctors.

 In response to the Shipman report, Sir Liam Donaldson, the then Chief Medical Officer, published a report titled Good doctors, safer patients, which appeared in 2006.
-Donaldson echoed concerns about GMC FTP procedures and other functions of the Council.
+Donaldson echoed concerns about GMC FTP procedures and other functions of the council.
 In his view, complaints were dealt with in a haphazard manner, the GMC caused distress to doctors over trivial complaints while tolerating poor practice in other cases.
-He accused the Council of being "secretive, tolerant of sub-standard practice and dominated by the professional interest, rather than that of the patient".
-Former President of the General Medical Council, Sir Donald Irvine, called for the current Council to be disbanded and re-formed with new members.
+He accused the council of being "secretive, tolerant of sub-standard practice and dominated by the professional interest, rather than that of the patient".
+Former president of the GMC, Sir Donald Irvine, called for the current council to be disbanded and re-formed with new members.

 Penny Mellor

-In July 2010 the GMC was severely criticised in an open letter in the British Medical Journal by Professionals Against Child Abuse for the decision to include Penny Mellor on the GMC's Expert Group on Child Protection.
-According to the letter, Penny Mellor had been convicted and imprisoned for conspiring to abduct a child, and had led protracted hostile campaigns including false allegations against doctors and other professionals involved in child protection cases.
+In July 2010, the GMC was severely criticised in an open letter in the British Medical Journal by Professionals Against Child Abuse for the decision to include Penny Mellor on the GMC's Expert Group on Child Protection.
+According to the letter, Mellor had been convicted and imprisoned for conspiring to abduct a child, and had led protracted hostile campaigns including false allegations against doctors and other professionals involved in child protection cases.
 She had also campaigned against Sir Roy Meadow and Professor David Southall, who were erased from the medical register by the GMC but subsequently re-instated after court rulings.
-Penny Mellor subsequently resigned from the Expert Group.
+Mellor subsequently resigned from the Expert Group.